 These popular map books contain the most detailed maps in Canada (apart from the Government topo maps), plus extensive trails and regional information on hiking, camping, angling, snowmobiling, hunting, skiing, paddling, ATVing, and much, much more.

 The Backroad Mapbooks are available for different regions.
 If you spend lots of time in one region and want to go into the backcountry, to buy a Backroad Mapbook will be worth it.

 If you travel across the whole country, then it doesn’t make sense to buy all the Backroad Mapbooks.
 Buy a Backroad Mapbook for the area where you’re planning to spend time in the backcountry, do wild camping and backcountry recreation activities off-the-beaten-track.

 I have various backcountry map books on my handheld GPS.

 Complete area topographic map coverage at 150 000 – 250 000 scales (province and region dependent).

-The Topo backroad maps are a blown up version of the maps you’ll find in the Backroad Mapbooks, allowing for easier reading and better scales, starting at 1:60 000.
+The Waterproof Topo Maps are a blown up version of the maps you’ll find in the Backroad Mapbooks, allowing for easier reading and better scales, starting at 1:160 000.

-You can tale a water-resistant, region-specific map along on your outdoor adventure and navigate with confidence – or get a digital topo map for your iPhone or iPad, compatible with Google Earth.
+You can tale a water-resistant, region-specific map along on your outdoor adventure and navigate with confidence.

 The BRMB Navigator is the leading-edge GPS navigation app from the publishers of the Backroad Mapbook series.
 You get access to recreation maps with 10,000+base scale topographic maps of all Canadian provinces, as well as satellite, terrain and street maps.